bitsy-lang/bitsy/docs/source/values-and-shapes/index.rst

 A Bitsy design explains how values are transformed, but you never have direct access to one.

 Every hardware value has a shape.
+The shape tells you the types of values that can flow across a component.
+They also tell you the types of values that get stored in registers and memories.

 .. toctree::
   :maxdepth: 1